rackerlabs/support-how-to/content/rackspace-email/transfer-domain-registration.md

 2. Scroll down to the **Domains** section and select **DNS Settings**.

-3. On this page you see your domains listed out as well as the status of the service.
+3. On this page, you see your domains listed as well as the status of the service.
 The transfer is complete when the status of the service changes from **Pending Authorization** to **Registration**.